Mozzik: 2021–present: No Rich Parents and Lamboziki

 Mozzik released his first collaborative album, No Rich Parents, with Swiss rapper Loredana in September 2021.
 Five successful singles, "Rosenkrieg", "Oh Digga", "Nëse Don", "Mit Mir" and "Immer Wenn Es Regnet", preceded the record prior to its release.
 Announced in October 2021, Lamboziki, Mozzik's second studio album, was issued in February 2022, featuring the commercially successful singles "Shko", "Bonjour Madame" with Albanian singer Noizy and "Ska" with Albanian singer Elvana Gjata.

 Personal life

 He married Swiss rapper Loredana Zefi in 2018.
 Loredana gave birth to their daughter in December 2018 in her hometown of Lucerne, Switzerland.
 The couple separated in October 2019 but they collaborated on their 2021 album No Rich Parents.

+He is in a relationship with Lotina Haziri, the daughter of Kosovo politician Lutfi Haziri.